Skip to content

 Male fertility requires these main elements to be at least adequate, but for the best chance at conception and the healthiest baby, we prefer to aim for optimal levels:

-1. Semen volume – the amount of semen per ejaculate
+The amount of semen per ejaculate.

-5. The DNA of the sperm – the genetic material contained in the sperm determines half of the DNA that will contribute to the future baby.
-The health of the DNA is determined through testing for DNA fragmentation.
+The genetic material contained in the sperm determines half of the DNA that will contribute to the future baby.
+DNA health is determined by testing for DNA fragmentation.
 High DNA fragmentation is closely correlated to increased rates of miscarriage in IUI and IVF.

-Normal Ranges for Semen Parameters (Source: World Health Organization, normal and more ideally [25-95th percentile values in brackets])
+(Source: World Health Organization, normal and more ideally [25-95th percentile values in brackets])

-1. Semen volume = greather than or equal to 1.5 ml [2.7-6.8 ml] per ejaculate
+1. Semen volume = greater than or equal to 1.5 ml [2.7-6.8 ml] per ejaculate

 2. Sperm count = greater than or equal to 15 million/ml of semen [41-213 million]